prsetiya/Clamav/Webex Connect Flows/v3.0/Template/Event Handling Workflows/README.md

 Refer to [Screen Pop Readme](./Sample/Usage of Screen Pop in Flows/README.md) All the sample event flows demonstrate screen pop usage though they can be used for building other custom logic also.

-## Quick start on Workflows

-* Follow the process for Organization setup in WxCC with IMI Integration.
-* Download the sample flow template from the repository.
-* Import the flows in your Webex Connect service.
-* Add authorizations at integration level.
-* For Resolve Conversation node flow id needs to be updated manually.
-Flow id can be obtained from the address bar.
-For example flow id (41896) can be obtained from the url https://testorg.datacenter.webexconnect.io/flowdesigner/flow/v3/flowView?flowId=41896
-* Modify the flows as per your use case.
-* Make flows live with the configured assets.

-Note : Queue selection from queue task node is mandatory for any channel flows before making flow live.

 ## Migration Strategy
 * Flow admins can manually migrate the existing main flows for each asset to V3.0 at their pace.